TrebuhD/SpeechGDX/README.md

 SpeechGDX
 =========
-This repository contains an example of how to combine native android code (the Google Speech API) with libGDX.
+This repository contains an example of how to combine native Android code (the Google Speech API) with libGDX.

 A simple Scene2D stage is used for the UI.